saveourtool/diktat/info/guide/guide-chapter-1.md

 2. Constant names should contain only uppercase letters separated by underscores.
 They should have a val or const val modifier to explicitly make them final.
 In most cases, if you need to specify a constant value, then you need to create it with the "const val" modifier.
 Note that not all `val` variables are constants.
 3. Objects that have immutable content, such as `Logger` and `Lock`, can be in uppercase as constants or have camel case as regular variables.

-4. Use meaningful constants instead of `magic numbers` (???).
+4. Use meaningful constants instead of `magic numbers`.
 SQL or logging strings should not be treated as magic numbers, nor should they be defined as string constants.
 Magic constants like `NUM_FIVE = 5` or `NUM_5 = 5` should not be treated as constants.
 This is because mistakes will easily be made if they are changed to `NUM_5 = 50` or 55.
 These constants typically represent business logic values, such as measures, capacity, scope, location, tax rate, promotional discounts, and power base multiples in algorithms.
 You can avoid using magic numbers with the following method: